 This challenging balancing act can have huge consequences — academic research has found that moving to a new home during childhood can have a negative impact on kids’ school performance, behavior and social skills.

 Finding a place in the sweet spot for your family is important, not just for your kids but for you, too.
 After all, in addition to creating emotional upheaval, moving is expensive.
-Staying in the same state will run you an average of $1,250 just in moving costs, which doesn’t take into account the cost of finding new housing, and an interstate move could run near $5,000.
+The average cost of moving within the same state costs around $1,250 for a local move, while an interstate move costs nearly $5,000 depending on distance and household size.1

 So which U.S. cities provide the best setting in which to raise children?